 No. CMEA provides standards, guidance, and feedback but does not manage daily operations or dictate methods beyond core philosophical commitments.

 Yes.
-Families and schools may engage with CMEA’s resources, publications, or training events without pursuing formal recognition.
+Families and schools may engage with CMEA’s resources, publications, or training even without pursuing formal recognition.

 Families and schools often seek recognition to: